Religion in South Korea: Growth: Number of temples by denomination

-Buddhism's syncretic influence on Korea culture
+Buddhism's syncretic influence on Korean culture

 According to a 2005 government survey, a quarter of South Koreans are practicing Buddhist.
 However, the actual number of Buddhists in South Korea is ambiguous as there is no exact or exclusive criterion by which Buddhists can be identified, unlike the Christian population.
 With Buddhism's incorporation into traditional Korean culture, it is now considered a philosophy and cultural background rather than a formal religion.
 As a result, many people outside of the practicing population are deeply influenced by these traditions.
 Thus, when counting secular believers or those influenced by the faith while not following other religions, the number of Buddhists in South Korea is considered to be much larger.
 Similarly, in officially atheist North Korea, while Buddhists officially account for 4.5% of the population, a much larger number (over 70%) of the population are influenced by Buddhist philosophies and customs.

 Christianity

 Jeondong Catholic Church in Jeonju, North Jeolla Province.

 Saint Dionysios Orthodox Church in Ulsan.

 Jeil Presbyterian Church of Suwon, in Gyeonggi Province, by night.